fengshi96/DMRG_Python/README.md

-# (Finite Size) Density Matrix Renomalization Group
+# (Finite Size) Density Matrix Renormalization Group -- Python

 Solves for ground state of a spin-1/2 Heisenberg chain - A toy DMRG realization by Python